-The 2007 Legislature amended Section 338.165, Florida Statutes, to require the Turnpike and other FDOT-owned toll facilities to index toll rates on existing toll facilities to the annual Consumer Price Index ("CPI") or similar inflation indicator effective as of July 1, 2007.
+Effective July 1, 2007, Section 338.165, Florida Statutes, requires the Turnpike and other FDOT-owned toll facilities to index toll rates on existing toll facilities to the annual Consumer Price Index ("CPI") or similar inflation indicator.
 Toll rate adjustments for inflation may be made no more frequently than once a year and must be made no less frequently than once every five years as necessary to accommodate cash toll rate schedules.
 Toll rates may be increased beyond these limits as directed by bond documents, covenants, or governing body authorization or pursuant to Department administrative rule.

-Pursuant to this requirement, on June 24, 2012, the cash toll rates were indexed to reflect the change in CPI for the previous five year period, and were adjusted to the next quarter for collection efficiency.
-TOLL-BY-PLATE toll rates, where offered, were set to be the same as cash rates, while the SunPass® rates were \$0.25 less than the cash rates.
-On the Ticket System, the cash toll rates were indexed by 11.7% and adjusted to the next dime, while the SunPass® toll rates were adjusted to be 25% less than the cash rates.
-For subsequent years, SunPass® and TOLL-BY PLATE rates are to be adjusted annually based on the year-over-year change in CPI and rounded to the penny, while cash rates will be adjusted every five years and rounded to the quarter.
-Accordingly, on July 1, 2013, SunPass® and TOLL-BY-PLATE toll rates were adjusted up by 2.1 percent and rounded to the penny.
-Similarly, on July 1, 2014 and July 1, 2015, SunPass® and TOLL-BY-PLATE rates were indexed by 1.5 percent and 1.6 percent, respectively, rounded to the nearest penny.
+Pursuant to this requirement, on June 24, 2012, the cash Toll rates were indexed to reflect the change in CPI for the previous five year period, and were adjusted to the next quarter for collection efficiency.
+TOLL-BY-PLATE toll rates, where offered, were set to be the same as cash rates, while the SunPass rates were \$0.25 less than the cash rates.
+On the Ticket System, the cash Toll rates were indexed by 11.7 percent and adjusted to the next dime, while the SunPass toll rates were adjusted to be 25 percent less than the cash rates.
+For subsequent years, SunPass and TOLL-BY-PLATE rates are to be adjusted annually based on the year-over-year change in CPI and rounded to the penny, while cash rates will be adjusted every five years and rounded to the quarter.
+Accordingly, on July 1, 2013, SunPass and TOLL-BY-PLATE toll rates were adjusted up by 2.1 percent and rounded to the penny.
+Similarly, on July 1, 2014 and July 1, 2015, SunPass and TOLL-BY-PLATE rates were indexed by 1.5 percent and 1.6 percent, respectively, rounded to the nearest penny.
+No adjustment was made on July 1, 2016, because the prior year change in CPI was insignificant.
+On October 29, 2017, SunPass and TOLL-BY-PLATE rates were indexed by 1.3 percent, rounded to the nearest penny, and cash rates were indexed by 6.6 percent, rounded to the quarter.

-The toll indexing implemented Systemwide on June 24, 2012, resulted in a slight decline in overall traffic (approximately 4%) over the twelve month period following the change.
-Cash customers on some Turnpike facilities switched to SunPass® to obtain lower toll rates.

-Despite the indexing implemented Systemwide on July 1, 2013, and subsequently on July 1, 2014, for SunPass® and TOLL-BY-PLATE customers, the System did not experience any impact on traffic.
+The system-wide toll indexing implemented in 2012 resulted in a slight decline in overall traffic (approximately 4%) over the twelve month period following the change.
+Cash customers on some Turnpike facilities switched to SunPass to obtain lower toll rates.
+Despite the implementation of system-wide indexing for SunPass and TOLL-BY-PLATE customers subsequent to 2012, the Turnpike System did not experience any impact on traffic.
 In fact, the continued improvement in the economy contributed to moderate traffic growth.
-A relatively small increase in toll rates resulting from indexing in these two fiscal years did not divert traffic from the System.
+The relatively small increase in Toll rates resulting from indexing from 2013 through 2017 did not divert traffic from the Turnpike System.